 The formula is used to take a more detailed look at your finances and to calculate a more specific number.
 DIME stands for debt, income, mortgage, and education, the most considered factors when determining your life insurance needs.

-Debt and final expenses: Simply add up your debts (not including your mortgage) plus an estimate of your funeral expenses.
+- Debt and other final expenses: Simply add up your debts (not including your mortgage) plus an estimate of your funeral expenses.

 By adding all these expenses you are able to get a much more accurate read on you and your loved ones needs.
-Although this formula is a bit more detailed than other methods it also doesn’t account for existing savings or other coverages you may already have.
+Although the dime formula is a bit more detailed than other methods it also doesn't account for existing savings or other coverages you may already have.